luisacicolini/luisacicolini.github.io/src/pages/about-me.md

 **mar.
 24** in Copenhagen to be a student volunteer at PLDI'24 - my first time at a more "theoretical" conference: made me realize how much more I need to study and learn to shift towards more theoretical research!

 **mar.
-24** started of my job as a research assistant at the University of Cambridge
+24** started my job as a research assistant at the University of Cambridge

 **mar.
 24** briefly back in Edinburgh to be a student volunteer at CGO'24